 1. Choose great subjects!
 The best speakers will represent their dialect/accent in its strongest form.
 (Subjects who have lived the majority of their lives outside their representative region tend to not make the best choices, although there are exceptions.
 Feel free to provide details of exactly where the subject has lived and for how long.)
 To see what regions still lack a representative recording, check our Global Map or Wish List.

-2. In the interview, downplay the question of your subjects’ pronunciation to prevent them “improving” their speech.
+2. In the interview (unscripted speech), downplay the question of your subjects’ pronunciation to prevent them “improving” their speech.

 3. If you are a beginner, you may find our Recording Guidelines useful.

-Comma Gets A Cure (give it to your subject on a clipboard to avoid script rustle); and, second, an unscripted monologue, both on the same recording.
-For the monologue, ask the subject to talk about his or her family history, the place he or she was born and raised, place names, local idioms: the topics that will be most useful.
-To elicit continuous speech rather than dialogue, ask the subject to begin with the words, “I was born …” and tell him or her that you won’t speak yourself unless absolutely necessary.
+Comma Gets A Cure (give it to your subject on a clipboard to avoid script rustle); and, second, an unscripted monologue of a least one minute, both on the same recording.
+(This unscripted speech is also necessary if you’re sending us a self-submission.)
+For the unscripted monologue, ask the subject to talk about his or her family history, the place he or she was born and raised, place names, local idioms: the topics that will be most useful.
+To elicit continuous speech rather than dialogue, you might ask the subject to begin with the words, “I was born …” and tell him or her that you won’t speak yourself unless absolutely necessary.
 (Your voice will be edited out of the final recording.)
 Avoid asking questions (difficult to edit out); instead use prompts like, “Please speak for a while about (desired topic) …” Then just smile and nod while they speak, staying completely mute yourself.

 7. If you have the skill, please do initial editing of the recording yourself (deleting extraneous noises, normalize, fades, etc.).

 8. Save the recording.
-Number it.
+And if you’re an IDEA editor or have submitted samples before, number the recording.
 For example, if this is your 15th submission to IDEA, the filename will be “YOURLASTNAME15.mp3″.